junxit/us-congress-code/title-10/chapter-47/sec-940a.md

   - **(4)** Facilitation of public access to docket information, filings, and records, taking into consideration restrictions appropriate to judicial proceedings and military records.
 - **(b)** *Protection of Certain Personally Identifiable Information.—* Records of trial, docket information, filings, and other records made publicly accessible in accordance with the uniform standards and criteria for conduct established by the Secretary under subsection (a) shall restrict access to personally identifiable information of minors and victims of crime (including victims of sexual assault and domestic violence), as practicable to the extent such information is restricted in electronic filing systems of Federal and State courts.
 - **(c)** *Inapplicability to Certain Dockets and Records.—* Nothing in this section shall be construed to provide public access to docket information, filings, or records that are classified, subject to a judicial protective order, or ordered sealed.
+- **(d)** *Preservation of Court-Martial Records Without Regard to Outcome.—* The standards and criteria prescribed by the Secretary of Defense under subsection (a) shall provide for the preservation of general and special court-martial records, without regard to the outcome of the proceeding concerned, for not fewer than 15 years.

 ## Source credit

 (Added Pub.
 L. 114–328, div.
 E, title LXI, § 5504(a), Dec.
 23, 2016, 130 Stat.
 2961; amended Pub.
 L. 116–92, div.
 A, title V, § 534(a), Dec.
 20, 2019, 133 Stat.
-1361.)
+1361; Pub.
+L. 116–283, div.
+A, title V, § 543, Jan.
+1, 2021, 134 Stat.
+3613.)

 ## Notes

 ### Amendments

+2021—Subsec. (d).
+Pub.
+L. 116–283 added subsec. (d).
 2019—Pub.
 L. 116–92 designated existing provisions as subsec. (a), inserted heading, in introductory provisions substituted “The Secretary of Defense, in consultation with the Secretary of Homeland Security,” for “The Secretary of Defense” and inserted “(including with respect to the Coast Guard)” after “military justice system”, in par.
 (4) inserted “public” before “access to docket information”, and added subsecs. (b) and (c).

 ### Effective Date